 Check out our comprehensive post on the Ellison Bay Community Park Beach to learn more!

 Clark Lake Beach

 A small sand beach on an inland lake in Door County.
+This beach is in the Jacksonport area, right by Cave Point County Park and Whitefish Dunes State Park.
 While this park has few amenities (portapotties are about it), many enjoy the warm, calm waters in comparison to the water of Lake Michigan or Green Bay.

 Portage Park Beach